 - Is their target market shrinking?

-Now that you have all of this information, what do you do with it?
-The purpose of the analysis is to remove blind spots and help your organization to improve.
-Here are some tips to help you get started doing that:
+Now that you have all this information, what do you do with it?
+The purpose of a competitor analysis is to remove blind spots and help your organization to step up its SEO game.

 - Make a list of key takeaways.
 Think of new strategies, ideas, and opportunities you can glean from the information you’ve found.